silky1708/LOCATE/README.md

 ### Step 1.
 Graph Cut

 We utilise the MaskCut algorithm from the CutLER's repository [[link](https://github.com/facebookresearch/CutLER)] with `N=1` to get the segmentation mask for the salient object in all the video frames independently.
-We modify the pipeline to take in optical flow features of the video frame, and combine both image and flow features in a linear combination to produce edge weights.
-The modified code can be found at: `/path/to/new/graphcut`.
+We modify the pipeline to take in optical flow features of the video frame, and combine both image and flow feature similarities in a linear combination to produce edge weights.
+The modified code can be found in the `CutLER` directory.

 We perform a single round of post-processing using Conditional Random Fields (CRF) to get pixel-level segmentation masks.
-The initial segmentation masks will be released for all the datasets.
+The graphcut masks for all the datasets are released [here](https://www.dropbox.com/scl/fo/wdr6jxutv9x4zte1n8jyz/h?rlkey=ayfmd4dp03tjdg6a2m0xg4iac&dl=0).
+We use [ARFlow](https://github.com/lliuz/ARFlow) trained on the synthetic Sintel dataset to compute the optical flow between video frames.

 ### Step 2.
 Bootstrapped Self-training